The Ultimate Guide to Digital Marketing

 Consumers are constantly and simultaneously exposed to vast amounts of information from many sources.
-This means that marketers can no longer rely on the previous consumer decision making models because they simply take too much time.
+This means that marketing specialists can no longer rely on the previous consumer decision making models because they simply take too much time.

 In today's day and age, the path through the various moments of truth no longer spans over several days or weeks, but rather to just a matter of minutes or even seconds.

 The goal of marketers today is to catch consumers' attention and convince them to buy immediately, because if not, they will move on to the next product in a matter of seconds and it will be very difficult to convince them to come back again in the future.
 This means that marketers no longer focus only on the content and quality of the information they provide to consumers, but also to the quantity and timing.

 There is an increased emphasis on delivering crucial and targeted information to relevant consumer segments in the shortest amount of time possible, with the goal of convincing consumers to act immediately.